 Punch Needle Heart Trivet Tutorial

-Print out, transfer, and punch the design onto a piece of Monk’s cloth.
+Print out the pattern (get yours at the bottom of this post), transfer, and punch the design onto a piece of Monk’s cloth.

 Once you have your punching done, remove it from your hoop or frame and lay it face (loop side) down on your workspace.

 Squirt a line of Aleene’s Ok To Wash It glue on the Monk’s cloth around the edge.

 Use a small paintbrush or your finger and spread it out, extending out about an inch and a half from the punch needle part.

 Once it’s all dry, cut the Monk’s cloth all the way around, leaving about an inch and a quarter border all the way around, give or take.

 Next, cut into the Monk’s cloth border every couple of inches all the way around.

 Cut almost all the way to the loops, but be careful not to cut into the holes where the loops are.

 Now we’re going to fold back the tabs you just created and secure them with glue on the back of the trivet.

 Before you start this, gather a few small heavy things you can set on top of the tabs to hold them down while the glue dries.
 (You could also use hot glue for this part, I just prefer to use fabric glue.)